-Last year though I solved the problem of and unwanted gift, and copied his brother.
+Last year though I solved the problem of an unwanted gift, and copied his brother.
 I gave him 4 tickets for the Faulty Towers dining experience.
 Growing up in the eighties, Fawlty Towers was an unmissable weekly TV fixture, and I couldn’t resist the chance to re-live it.
 I debated whether the children would enjoy Basil, Manuel and Sybill, but online reviews told me children were welcome, so I found some repeats on Netflix and prepared them for the mayhem.
-GG adored it – slapstick is totally her sense of humour – so we booked ourselves into the Amba Hotel in London’s Charing Cross, and nervously awaited our fates.
+Maddie adored it – slapstick is totally her sense of humour – so we booked ourselves into the Amba Hotel in London’s Charing Cross, and nervously awaited our fates.

 The Faulty Towers dining experience

 There was polite mingling in ‘Basil’s Bar’ as we swapped apprehensive glances with fellow guests.
-A G&T gave the adults some confidence, but the Bug was unsure, and as Manuel appeared, throwing down peanuts and bumping into people, he looked warily at me, and I could tell he was hoping no-one would talk to him.
+A G&T gave the adults some confidence, but Evan was unsure, and as Manuel appeared, throwing down peanuts and bumping into people, he looked warily at me, and I could tell he was hoping no-one would talk to him.
 No such luck.
 As Basil instructed his Spanish waiter to collect glasses, and admonished him for removing everyone’s spectacles from their faces, my eight-year-old sunk further back into the plush curtains, hoping to go unnoticed.
 When the instruction came for Manuel to start seating guests in the dining room, he made a beeline for us.
-I knew this could go one of two ways, and as The Bug was taken by the hand and removed swiftly to the next room, I crossed my fingers.
+I knew this could go one of two ways, and as my youngest was taken by the hand and removed swiftly to the next room, I crossed my fingers.

 He did well, and we were set for an evening of humour only the Brits can understand – though my fellow table-mates from Sydney claimed to be Fawlty Towers addicts and played their parts very well.
 As Basil called our names to be seated, he gave a disparaging glare to my husband’s All Saints jacket, and we wondered what we were in for food-wise.
 We’d heard it would be basic, and it was, but we’d read it would be good, and it didn’t disappoint.
 Carrot soup was served (on occasion) with false teeth; cutlery was thrown randomly at the table, the chicken was tasty, and the dessert made of chocolate – perfect food for a family; and when The Bug refused his soup, and became the target of Manuel’s insistence, Sybill came to his rescue, making our waiter apologise by drinking his soup from a glass – cold.